sy4ffa/SoftwareEng/Domain Model/UC5-UC8.md

 Page Maker <-> Database Connection | Database Connection passes the retrieved data to Page Maker to render them for display | provides data
-Page Maker <-> Interface Page | Page Maker prepares the Interface Page | prepares Controller <-> Storer | Controller passes a list of products available in the Cart to the Storer | convey requests Controller <-> Filterer | Controller passes the list of products available in the Cart for filter purposes | conveys requests Storer <-> Filterer | List of products in the Cart being filtered to ensure the products is available | provides data Storer <-> Database Connection | Products in the cart is saved to database | requests save Storer <-> Notifier | Storer request Notifier to notify actor regarding status of cart | requests notify
+Page Maker <-> Interface Page | Page Maker prepares the Interface Page | prepares Controller <-> Storer | Controller passes a list of products available in the Cart to the Storer | convey requests Storer <-> Filterer | List of products in the Cart being filtered to ensure the products is available | provides data Storer <-> Database Connection | Products in the cart is saved to database | requests save Storer <-> Notifier | Storer request Notifier to notify actor regarding status of cart | requests notify